13 min read

 When I’m organising a stationary rally rather than a march, I just write ‘No procession’ in the sections that ask for info about a procession.
 We don’t usually bother giving much detail about what kind of banners we’re using, because it’s not a legal requirement and the police shouldn’t be preventing you from carrying banners anyway.

-You can see an example of a completed notice at this link.
+You can see an example of a completed notice using the police form at this link.
+You’ll see that I don’t give any more information than I’m legally required to.

 Deemed approval